stat6250-s17/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
+- Question (yyan11−stat6250): When students can get their assignments feedback from professor?

 [Course Structure Quiz, Problem 2]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 forum posts to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?